info340b-wi20/project-saashamoruw/README.md

 This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool the published Firebase site can be viewed [here](https://project-hub-2020.firebaseapp.com/)

 ## TO-DO
-- Load in already requested projects if user has signed in and show as requested.
-Do we want option to un-request?
+- Do we want option to un-request?
-- FOR BOTH OF THE ABOVE
-    - The loops to get the data don't run for some reason: fix as per the currUserStuff code
-- Have the page redirect to sign in page if the user tries to
+- Have the page redirect to sign in page if the user tries to // return Redirect isn't working
     - Add a project to showcase
     - Like a project
     - Request to join a project
-- Have the nav bar be "Log in" if user has not logged in with route to /signin, if user has logged in show "Dashboard" and "Sign out"
-    - The state of the nav bar doesn't update?
-    - Or atleast redirect when clicked?
+- CSS on mobile nav won't show icons - some issue with padding or margins

 Less important: worth like 1 point each?
 - Check mobile site